Common in-home care questions.

 No, you are not locked into a contract.
-We have a service agreement outlining payment terms, and details of services, but you may cancel anytime with just four hours notice.
+We have a service agreement outlining payment terms and details of services, but you may cancel anytime with just four hours’ notice.

 We strive to refer only the best caregivers available but sometimes personality issues arise.
 Your satisfaction is our #1 priority.
-Should any issues arise simply contact our offices and we will immediately work to find caregiver more suitable to your needs.
+Should any issues arise simply contact our offices and we will immediately work to find a caregiver more suitable to your needs.

 We will work together with any insurance company to complete the documentation they require and provide them with the paperwork necessary to process your claim.
 Every Long Term Care Insurance Policy is diffrent and may have specific requirements that must be met before they will pay for care.
 To help you receive the insurance benefits you are entitled to, we will bill your insurance company on your behalf, and assist you with completing all necessary paperwork, but ultimately the responsibility for payment is with you the consumer.

-Due to popular demand we have begun accepting assignment of benefits from Long Term Care Insurance Providers.
+Due to popular demand, we have begun accepting assignment of benefits from Long Term Care Insurance Providers.
 What this means is that we will work together with you to accept payment directly from your insurance company to minimize the expenses incurred by you the consumer.
 This option does have further details that can be reviewed when meeting for your initial consultation.

 Rates for in home care vary depending on the location where services are requested, the time frames requested, and the rates requested by the caregiver who is providing services to you.
 We strive to be the most cost effective option available.
 Please contact our offices at any time for current rates.

 Abby Services is committed to providing outstanding service to all of our local residents seeking In-home care provided by professional private caregivers.
 We are happy to assist any individual regardless of any disability.
-We want individuals who may have a disability to access information about our services online and in-person without issue.
+We want individuals who may have a disability to access information about our services online and in person without issue.

-In an ongoing effort to serve all customers, we strive to have the information contained on our website available and accessable to individuals with disabilities.
+In an ongoing effort to serve all customers, we strive to have the information contained on our website available and accessible to individuals with disabilities.
 Unfortunately developing web-based information that accounts for any and all disabilities is a challenge and takes time.
 While we work toward the goal of 100% accessibility we encourage any user to provide feedback should they encounter any problems accessing information or services from our website.

 To report any issues simply contact our compliance officer at firstname.lastname@example.org or by calling 239-590-0861.
 We are happy to offer immediate assistance to accommodate any disability.
 We will also use your feedback to further address accessibility issues and website development in our ongoing efforts as promptly as possible.